Hay on a Dairy Farm

 The traditional crop rotation practice probably provides a "deeper"

-reserve of nutrients and better overall soil health when compared to
+and better overall soil health when compared to

 many modern chemical practices.